Vegetable: Terminology

-In the latter-mentioned definition of "vegetable", which is used in everyday language, the words "fruit" and "vegetable" are mutually exclusive.
+In the latter-mentioned definition of "vegetable", which is used in everyday language, the words "fruit" and "vegetable" are sometimes seen as mutually exclusive.
 "Fruit" has a precise botanical meaning, being a part that developed from the ovary of a flowering plant.
 This is considerably different from the word's culinary meaning.
-While peaches, plums, and oranges are "fruit" in both senses, many items commonly called "vegetables", such as eggplants, bell peppers, and tomatoes, are botanically fruits.
+While peaches, plums, and oranges are "fruit" in both senses, many items that are vegetables in the common definition, such as eggplants, bell peppers, and tomatoes, are botanically fruits.

 The question of whether the tomato is a fruit or a vegetable found its way into the United States Supreme Court in 1893.
 The court ruled unanimously in Nix v.
 Hedden that a tomato is correctly identified as, and thus taxed as, a vegetable, for the purposes of the Tariff of 1883 on imported produce.
 However, the court acknowledged that, botanically speaking, a tomato is a fruit.